rcl-vc/docs-vc-web-wallet/index.md

 ## Wallet Application

 A wallet application is used by a holder to store and share their VCs.
 A web wallet is an application hosted online, usually with a cloud provider.
-The Open VC VC Web Wallet is such an application.
+The Open VC Web Wallet is such an application.

 ## Verifier

 A holder will share their VCs in their wallet with verifiers such as employers.
-The verifier will usually us an application to verify that the VC is valid.
+The verifier will usually use an application to verify that the VC is valid.
 The verification application may be part of the wallet, issuer platform or be an independent application.